brandon-bwoni/sass-ai-platform/README.md

 - **AI-Generated Videos**: Integrates with Replica AI to produce video content.

 - **User Authentication**: Utilizes Clerk for user authentication, providing a secure and seamless login experience.

+- **API Limit for unsubscribed users**: Utilizes MySQL database to keep track of the number of prompts a user executes as there is a set limit for the number of prompts a user can execute under a free account.

 - **Payment Integration**: Integrates with Stripe for subscription-based access to premium features.